97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Answer: Q.

-Every other letter appears in at least one of the 50 state names.
-Z is rarest (Arizona) and X is close behind (Texas, New Mexico).
-Q gets nothing.
+Every other letter turns up in at least one of the 50 state names.
+Z is rarest (Arizona).
+X is close behind (Texas, New Mexico).
+Q gets nothing at all.

 3. Which country has a non-rectangular national flag?
 (Medium)